lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 [13:36:05] Finished 'test.build.typescript' after 2.88 s
 ```

 To verify that the compilation has succeed as planned, inspect `www/build`.
-You should see the following files (each indicating that the their part of the build succeeded):
+You should see the following files (each indicating that their part of the build succeeded):

 ```
 www/build/